cristianrohr/cristianrohr.xyz/content/posts/art_session.md

 The third is a version where the larger geometric shapes are not filled and only their silhouette is marked.
 ![Third type](/images/projects/crartsession1/CR_Art_Sessions_1_3_highres.png)

-Also this collection doesn't have features, I think this is a good way for people to collect items they like not based only on rarity.
+Also this collection doesn't have features, I think this is a good way for people to collect items they like not based only on